divizend/companion/README.md

 ## Tasks

 - make sure that user registration is easy and works
+- support dark mode
 - add FaceID login
+- add Apple and Google one-click login
-- do fully automated i18n (incl. duzen/siezen for German)
+- fully automate i18n (incl. duzen/siezen for German)
 - add some sort of user interaction (or at least error) tracking
 - onboarding: duzen/siezen, birthday (to have the age for the global AI context), language (?)
 - allow sharing generated learning material
-- rename app on home screen to Companion
 - implement a debugger within the app which gets the current AI_CONTEXT as system message and then let's the user (i.e. the developer) chat with that
 - easter egg: "Tell the fairytale "Goldilocks and the Three Bears" with someone called "Herbert" (42 years, from Germany) instead of "Goldilocks" as the main character and focus on the "just right" lessons of the story" in a chat where the user doesn't see the prompt
 - to get to the "connect to others" functionality, you have to naturally get to a point where that is logical for one of your goals
-- test that, in backend, MAX_QUESTIONS, MAX_INSIGHTS and MAX_GOALS work
+- in backend, add limitations for the number of questions, insights and goals (MAX_QUESTIONS, MAX_INSIGHTS and MAX_GOALS)

 ## Possible features